Cocagne

 Cocagne (/koʊˈkæn/) is a Canadian community, formerly part of an eponymous local service district (LSD) and later incorporated rural community, in Kent County, New Brunswick.
+It is now part of the rural community of Beausoleil.

 History

 It was named after Cockaigne, a mythical paradise in medieval French literature.
 It is located at the mouth of the Cocagne River on the Northumberland Strait.

 William Francis Ganong identified the Mi'kmaq name as Wijulmacadie, referring to a plant found along the river.

 In 1866 Cocagne was a farming community with about 65 families: in 1871 the community and surrounding district had a population of 900: in 1898 Cocagne was a sub-port of entry with a population of 250.
 A post office branch has been located here since 1837.

 On 1 January 2023, the rural community of Cocagne amalgamated with all or part of six LSDs to form the new rural community of Beausoleil.
 The community's name remains in official use, as do those of other communities within the former rural community.